Attack Graph Convolutional Networks by Adding Fake Nodes: Introduction

 To design the adjacency and feature matrices associated with fake nodes, we have to address two challenges.
 First, the edges and features are usually discrete 0/1 variables.
-Although there have been many algorithms proposed for attacking image classifiers, such as FGSM, C\&W and PGD attacks\CH{Cite} \citep{fgsm,cw,pgd}, they all assume continuous input space and cannot be directly applied to problems with discrete input space.
-Second, it's not easy to make the fake nodes ``look'' like the real ones.
-For example, if we add a fake node that connects to all existing nodes, the system can easily detect and disable such fake node.
+Although there have been many algorithms proposed for attacking image classifiers, such as FGSM, C\&W and PGD attacks \cite{fgsm,cw,pgd}, they all assume continuous input space and cannot be directly applied to problems with discrete input space.
+Second, it is not easy to make the fake nodes ``look'' like the real ones.
+There are two aspects for realness of fake nodes, i) in graph structure and ii) in features.
+For example, if we add a fake node that connects to all existing nodes, the system can easily detect and disable such fake node; and if a fake node features are all 1s or very large or small value in continuous cases, the system can also easily detect it.
 In this paper, we propose two algorithms, Greedy attack and Greedy-GAN attack, to address these two challenges.
 Our contributions can be summarized below: \begin{itemize} \item To the best of our knowledge, this is the first paper studying how to add fake nodes to attack GCNs.
 We do not need to manipulate existing nodes' adjacency and feature matrices. \item We propose a Greedy attack algorithm to address the discrete input space problem in designing fake nodes' adjacency and feature matrices. \item We introduce a discriminator to classify fake nodes from real nodes, and propose a Greedy-GAN algorithm to simultaneous optimize the discriminator and the attacker.
-Despite a lower successful rate, this approach can make fake nodes harder to detect. \item We conduct experiments on several real datasets.
-For non-targeted attack, we get accuracy down to 0.10 for the Cora dataset, and 0.14 for the Citeseer dataset.
-For targeted attack on whole datasets, Greedy attack have up to 99\% success rate on Cora and 90\% on Citeseer.
-For targeted attack on a single node, it could reach 94\% success rate on Cora and 0.80\% success rate on Citeseer.
+Despite a slight lower successful rate, this approach can make fake nodes harder to detect. \item We conduct experiments on several real datasets.
+For non-targeted attack, we are able to degrade the classifier's accuracy to less than $10\%$ on both Cora and Citeseer datasets, and for targeted attack we can achieve a $>70\%$ success rate when attacking either a single node or a group of nodes.

 \CH{summarize results} \end{itemize}